Patient Library / Men's Health / Low Testosterone

 Low Testosterone

-Testosterone decline is not an inevitable consequence of aging — it has identifiable and addressable causes.
+Testosterone decline is not an inevitable consequence of aging; it has identifiable and addressable causes, and a treatment ladder that reaches well beyond TRT.

 Low testosterone affects an estimated 40% of men over 45 and produces a recognizable cluster of symptoms: fatigue, low motivation, reduced muscle mass, increased belly fat, poor sleep, and declining libido.
 Most men normalize these changes as aging.
-Most are wrong — and the majority have modifiable drivers that respond well before hormonal prescribing is needed.
+Most are wrong, and the majority have modifiable drivers that respond well before hormonal prescribing is needed.
+When hormonal treatment is warranted, the choice of agent matters enormously: exogenous testosterone, clomiphene citrate, and HCG each have distinct mechanisms, trade-offs, and appropriate indications.
+Getting that choice right, alongside the lifestyle and psychological work that supports the whole hormonal axis, is what separates competent management from a prescription and a handshake.

 Total T Isn't Enough